 Heritage and Museum Studies (MA)

-Today, in many parts of the world, archaeologists are encountering diverse forms of cultural continuity.
+Today, in many parts of the world, archaeologists are encountering diverse forms of cultural and environmental continuity.
 This living heritage of ours offers valuable opportunities for innovative research that may throw light on the meaning and function of archaeological artefacts and historic monuments, as well as landscapes with deep histories.

 This fascinating journey will take you through current approaches and ethical issues and allow you to experience some of them in daily practice.